catamphetamine/react-pages/README.md

 ### HTTP utility

-Because in almost all cases dispatching an "asynchronous action" means "making an HTTP request", the `promise` function described above always takes an `http` utility parameter: `promise: ({ http }) => ...`.
+Because in almost all cases dispatching an "asynchronous action" means "making an HTTP request", the `promise` function described above always takes an `http` argument: `promise: http => ...`.

 The `http` utility has the following methods: